rsolorio/SoloPlayerH/README.md

 Each list view supports quick filters which allow you to filter by the most common fields.

 ### Playlist Support
+The application has the ability to import playlists from these file types:
 - PLS
 - M3U